thalmiclabs/myo.js/README.md

-**Note : ** If you are a bleeding-edge kind of developer, be sure to check out the [Experimental](https://github.com/stolksdorf/myo.js/tree/master/experimental) Myo.js features!
+Note : If you are a bleeding-edge kind of developer, be sure to check out the [Experimental](https://github.com/stolksdorf/myo.js/tree/master/experimental) Myo.js features!

 Like node?
 We do too. `npm install myo` will do what you need.
 [Check it out!](https://www.npmjs.org/package/myo)

 # Myo.js

-Myo.js allows website and javascript application talk with your Myo over websockets.
+Myo.js allows website and javascript application talk with your Myo over websockets on both the client and node.js applications.

 ## Getting Started